8 Best Crankbait Lures + Buying Guide

 A crankbait is no different from any other lure.
 Cast it to your target location and retrieve it, allowing the bill to pull the lure underwater to the target depth.
 Generally, they are retrieved at a steady, regular rate.

-A high-speed spinning reel or baitcasting reel is recommended as it allows you to retrieve the crankbait and get it deeper without needing to wind too fast.
+A high-speed spinning reel or baitcasting reel is recommended as it allows you to retrieve the crankbait and get it deeper without winding too fast.
 We recommend a high-speed reel with a 6:1 ratio.

-The key to having success with a crankbait is to understand your target fish.
-Knowing the depth they are feeding or sheltering, the color and size of their natural prey, and then selecting an appropriate crankbait will go a long way to catching more fish.
+The key to success with a crankbait is understanding your target fish.
+Knowing the depth they are feeding or sheltering, the color and size of their natural prey, and selecting an appropriate crankbait will go a long way to catching more fish.

 Crankbait Size

 The physical size of your lure can be a deterrent for fish to strike.
-A rule of thumb is to mimic the size of the baitfish that your target species will be feeding on.
+A rule of thumb is to mimic the size of the baitfish your target species will feed on.
 You don’t want to have a lure that is bigger than the fish you are fishing for.

 It is always amazing how big a lure a small fish will try to eat though.